websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

 # Installing Solr

+Solr is a popular enterprise search platform built on Apache Lucene.
+It's reliable, scalable, and fault tolerant.
+Read more about it [here](http://lucene.apache.org/solr/).

-These instructions describe installing Solr 8 for Liferay 7.3.
-They apply equally to installing Solr 7 for Liferay 7.2, but some adjustments for version name may be necessary.
+These instructions describe installing Solr 8 for Liferay 7.1 through 7.3.
+They apply equally to installing Solr 7 for Liferay 7.1-7.2, but some adjustments for version name may be necessary.

 ```important::
    -  Liferay's Solr support is deprecated; Solr 8 is the last supported Solr version.
 Please plan to migrate to `Elasticsearch <../elasticsearch/getting-started-with-elasticsearch.md>`_.